-2016 has so far proven an exceptionally volatile year in the foreign exchange market, highlighting the considerable benefits to businesses and individuals of mitigating risk through hedging currency exposure.
+2016 proved an exceptionally volatile year in the foreign exchange market, highlighting the considerable benefits to businesses and individuals of mitigating risk through hedging currency exposure.
 Hedging will allow you to:

 - Take advantage of today’s rates for a period of up to three years

 - Guarantee the value of future revenues and expenditure